S81D/PrintDQ/README.md

 - `tarball_create_script.py` will tar-ball your local copy of ToolAnalysis in preparation for grid submission.
 - `copy_files.sh` will copy .csv files deposited by the grid jobs to `persistent/`.
 - `plot_metrics.py` creates run metric plots using the .csv files from `PrintDQ`.
+- `check_DQ_status.py` outputs a snapshot of which runs have yet to be processed with the `PrintDQ` toolchain

 ### Usage: